-The dry and hot feafon is from April till June.
-But in May and June the air is particularly fultry, the winds hot, and few or no showers fall, unless accompanied with storms; at which time torrents of rain descend which cool the air.
-And it is observed by all who reside at Bengal, that that if these storms be frequent, they render this period healthy: so that, even in this unwholesome country, the rains, which do not overslow the grounds and become stagnant, are conducive to health, and prevent diseases.
+The dry and hot season is from April till June.
+But in May and June the air is particularly sultry, the winds hot, and few or no showers fall, unless accompanied with storms; at which time torrents of rain descend which cool the air.
+And it is observed by all who reside at Bengal, that if these storms be frequent, they render this period healthy: fo that, even in this unwholesome country, the rains, which do not overflow the grounds and become stagnant, are conducive to health, and prevent difeafes.